By LeaseCrunch® on December 6, 2022 at 12:36 PM

 - The present value of lease payments is substantially all of the fair value of the leased asset (90% was the previous bright line test number, and most organizations continue to use this to determine “substantially all”).

-It’s quite simple, following that list of criteria.
+It’s quite simple: follow the above list of criteria.
 Whatever lease does not classify as a finance lease is an operating lease.

 Which is Better: Finance or Operating Lease?

-All leases allow organizations to “pay as they go” for the use of a needed asset without the burden of ownership and oftentimes with limited maintenance responsibilities.
-That is a quintessential aspect and advantage of a lease agreement; a lessee gets the benefits of ownership without actually having to own an asset, and a lessor gets to turn a profit on their asset.
+Leases allow organizations to “pay as they go” for the use of a needed asset without the burden of ownership and oftentimes with limited maintenance responsibilities.
+That is a quintessential aspect and advantage of a lease agreement; a lessee gets the benefits of an asset without actually having to own that asset, and a lessor gets to turn a profit on their asset.

 However, it was not always the case that all types of leases were recorded on the lease balance sheet.
 Many companies used to prefer to classify their leases as operating leases precisely because they were only recorded on their income statement— they used to have no impact on a company’s balance sheet.

-As a result, operating leases did not negatively impact a company’s debt-to-equity ratio because no liabilities were included on the balance sheet along with the lease.
-This ability to leave a lease off of a balance sheet made a company look as though they were a better investment and had stronger financials than if the lease was classified as a finance lease.
+As a result, operating leases did not impact a company’s debt-to-equity ratio because no liabilities were included on the balance sheet along with the lease.
+This ability to leave a lease off of a balance sheet could make a company appear as though they were a better investment and had stronger financials than if the lease was classified as a finance lease.

-The fact that operating leases were not documented on a firm’s balance sheet was a loophole that American companies had been using for years to keep their debt-to-equity ratios low.
+The fact that operating leases were not documented on a firm’s balance sheet was a loophole that American companies had been using for years to improve their debt-to-equity ratios and other similar metrics frequently used by banks to determine loan covenants.
 Now, with ASC 842, both types of leases are required to be put on a company’s balance sheet, making this loophole obsolete.

 However, the expense recognition pattern does differ for operating and finance leases.
-Operating leases require lease expenses to be recognized on a straight-line basis over the lease term, whereas finance leases (just like capital leases) require the lessee to recognize interest expense and amortization expense, which means expenses will be higher at the beginning of the lease and decrease over time.
+Operating lease accounting requires lease expenses to be recognized on a straight-line basis over the lease term, whereas finance leases (just like capital leases) require the lessee to recognize interest expense and amortization expense, which means expenses will be higher at the beginning of the lease and decrease over time.

-Like we’ve said above, ASC 842 is a game-changer for lease accounting for American firms.
+Like we’ve said above, ASC 842 is a game-changer for lease accounting for U.S. firms.
 While the concepts of operating vs finance leases remain, any lease 12 months or longer is now required to be recorded on a balance sheet.
-This makes lease accounting more complicated for many firms.
+This makes operating lease accounting more complicated for many firms.

 Do Operating Leases Go on the Balance Sheet?

-Operating leases used to not be documented on balance sheets, which is why American firms previously classified as much as they could as an operating lease.
+Operating leases used to not be documented on balance sheets, which is why U.S. firms often classified as many leases as possible as an operating lease.
 Now, under ASC 842, these leases are included on the balance sheet.

 How Software Can Help You With Lease Accounting